 Because of the nature of his act, Paul Daniels had a particular problem.
-So much of what he did depended on sleight-of-hand. on the quickness of the hand deceiving the eye, and to perform in close-up with the camera apparently following every move would seem an almost impossible task.
+So much of what he did depended on sleight of hand. on the quickness of the hand deceiving the eye, performing in close-up with the camera apparently following every move would seem an almost impossible task.

 “It’s not deception.
 Nothing is left out or edited out.
 Just a change of vision.”